julienlevasseur/Profiler/README.md

 > **Note**
 >
-> If no configuration file is found, a default configuration file will be created poiting the `profilerFolder` attribute to `$HOME/.profiles`.
+> If no configuration file is found, a default configuration file will be created poiting the `profilesFolder` attribute to `$HOME/.profiles`.

 #### Configuration options